ianstormtaylor/slate/docs/general/resources.md

 # Resources

-A few resources that are helpful when using Slate.
+A few resources that are helpful for building with Slate.

 ## Tooling